The word niche is so hot right now when it comes to blogging.

 The reason why becomes obvious if you stop and think about it.
 If I had a business that sells ping pong equipment.
 Would I be more interested in a website dedicated to ping pong, or one where the content is split between ping pong, Chinese food and running 5k’s?

 The above is true regardless as to whether you monetize your website with ads, affiliate deals, or your own product.

 You may be thinking, “Well, I’ll simply create more products to fill every niche then.
 That way I don’t have to be tied down to 1 subject.”

 A Niche Site Will Save You Time

 How long do you think it will take you to get 100,000 page views to your blog or develop a product for your niche?
 The answer to that question is at least a year if you’re working fast and perhaps much longer.

 By having multiple niches, all you’re doing is multiplying how long it will take to have a successful site by the number of niches you want to write about.

 Some people spread themselves so thin by trying to do everything that they fail to do anything well.
 They will never see success before they burn out.
 I know picking a single subject is hard when you’re still figuring this out.
 But a niche isn’t as confining as you think.

 A Niche Can Be a Very Broad Subject

-I know writing 20-100 posts about a single subject sounds BORING and that you’re confining yourself mentally.
+I know that writing 100 posts about a single subject sounds BORING and that you’re confining yourself mentally.
 But your niche doesn’t need to be THAT specific.
 All you need to do is produce content about subjects that match your end product.